Indian Economy / Banking and Insurance

 Functions of Reserve Bank of India

-The main functions of Reserve Bank of India are
+The traditional functions of RBI are

 - Issuing of Currency Notes - The RBI has exclusive right to issue banknotes, which bear the signature of RBI Governor except the one rupee note.
 The one